 “What we can and must do…is sustain the effort to make our campuses safer over the long term and to encourage and train students to contribute thoughtfully to these changes in their own communities, both while they are in school and as they take their place in the broader world.”

-- President Lee C. Bollinger and Special Advisor on Sexual Assault Prevention and Response Suzanne Goldberg
+- President Lee C. Bollinger and Executive Vice President for University Life Suzanne Goldberg

 This semester, the University begins an initiative focused on what it means to be a member of the Columbia community, guided by our core commitments to mutual respect and belonging, alongside intellectual exchange and ethical leadership.

 As one part of this initiative, all Columbia students are taking part in new, required programming that explores the relationship between sexual respect and community membership.
 Both in the nation and on our own campus, this issue has been a focal point and, for many, a deeply personal part of their experience.